School Psychology (SPS)

 Prerequisite(s): SPS6100.

-This second practicum course requires students to be in the schools for one full day per week throughout the semester.
-Unlike Practicum I, which focuses primarily on system-wide issues that have an impact on children and on the development of consultation and communication skills, Practicum II provides opportunities for skill development in the areas of cognitive and social/emotional assessment and group and individual counseling with school-age children.
+This second practicum course requires students to be in the schools for 150 hours throughout the semester.
+This advanced practicum course provides opportunities for skill development in all areas of the practice of school psychology, including cognitive and social/emotional assessment, consultation and problem-solving through intervention, and group and individual counseling with school-age children.

 Examine the elements of behavior change and procedures to accomplish behavior increases, decreases, generalization, and maintenance in educational settings.
 Emphasis on reinforcement, schedules of reinforcement, extinction, and alternate treatment procedures.